MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/hyper-v-storage-architecture.md

 :::image type="content" source="media/hyper-v-storage-architecture/hyperconverged-basic-example.png" alt-text="A diagram showing a basic deployment of disaggregated Hyper-V with hyperconverged storage." lightbox="media/hyper-v-storage-architecture/hyperconverged-basic-example.png":::

-When you add more computing resources to run your VMs, you can either add a new node to the existing compute cluster or add a new cluster.
+When you add more compute resources to run your VMs, you can either add a new node to the existing compute cluster or add a new cluster.
 The following diagram shows what happens to the simple deployment if you add a new cluster to it without adding more storage.

 :::image type="content" source="media/hyper-v-storage-architecture/hyperconverged-basic-compute.png" alt-text="A diagram that shows the basic deployment with a new cluster added to its compute tier." lightbox="media/hyper-v-storage-architecture/hyperconverged-basic-compute.png":::

-When you add more storage resources for hosting data without adding more computing resources, you can either add a new node to the existing storage cluster or add a new cluster.
-The following diagram shows what the simple deployment looks like when you add a new cluster without adding computing resources like RAM or CPU.
+When you add more storage resources for hosting data without adding more compute resources, you can either add a new node to the existing storage cluster or add a new cluster.
+The following diagram shows what the simple deployment looks like when you add a new cluster without adding compute resources like CPU or RAM.

 :::image type="content" source="media/hyper-v-storage-architecture/hyperconverged-basic-storage.png" alt-text="A diagram that shows the basic deployment with a new storage cluster added to its storage tier." lightbox="media/hyper-v-storage-architecture/hyperconverged-basic-storage.png":::

-## Disaggregated Hyper-V with NAS or SAN Storage

-In this configuration, you install Hyper-V is a cluster with VMs that access their storage over the network like [hyperconverged storage](#disaggregated-hyper-v-with-hyperconverged-storage), but Hyper-V uses NAS or SAN storage from a storage vendor instead.

-If you plan to use this configuration, keep the following details in mind:

-- VMs are highly available to any node in the same compute cluster.

-- SAN and NAS systems provide their own availability guarantees.

-In this model, the compute and storage scales independently from one another.
-For example, if you need more RAM or CPU resources to host your VMs, you can add additional compute nodes or clusters without adding more storage.
-Each compute cluster can contain between 1 and 64 nodes.

-Storage cluster scaling is vendor-specific, which means you need to contact your vendors to understand how the storage solution they offer can scale.

 ## Mixed architecture support